 What I Am Really Like (When I’m Not On The Pill)

-One year post-pill I had quit listening to my husband’s alternative music and started attending Backstreet Boys concerts (yes, they still tour), I had quit teaching yoga and taking crossfit classes in favor of taking ballet instead, and I had started nutrition school to learn more about women’s health and hormones, eventually leaving my tech job in favor of opening a health coaching practice and working for Whole Foods (I have since started working in tech again, but that’s a different story).
+One year post-pill I had quit listening to my husband’s alternative music and started attending Backstreet Boys concerts (yes, they still tour), I had quit teaching yoga and taking crossfit classes in favor of taking ballet instead, and I transitioned my career into becoming a writer.

 In a lot of ways, getting off the pill felt like returning to who I was when I was five years old.
 It was as if I suddenly remembered what I was really interested in, and what I just wasn’t.
 I quit a lot of activities that I just wasn’t into, and took up a lot of new ones that I discovered I was.
 But ultimately the feeling it gave me was passion, and lots of it.
 It was as if life stopped being in the friend zone and started being completely and utterly romantic.
 Oh and libido does that too when you get off the hormones (in case you were wondering).

 Somewhere along the way, my Ayurvedic practitioner recommended I use the Fertility Awareness Method (also known as Fertility Awareness Based Methods or FABM).
 She said she had been using FABMs for twenty years and only had two well-planned children.
 But I was a skeptic.
 I went to my Ayurvedic practitioner for oil massages and alternative medicine.
 I wasn’t about to hand over my precious birth control method to something I thought was “hippie nonsense.”
 This had to work darn it!